Skip to Content

 Features at a Glance

-As you can see in the table below, the Fin-Nor Lethal comes in a wide range of sizes that allow it to be used for everything from inshore fishing for your smaller species such as trout and snapper to the highly coveted LT100 for targeting offshore species such as cobia, tuna, dolphin and sailfish.
+The Fin-Nor Lethal comes in a wide range of sizes that allow it to be used for everything from inshore fishing for smaller species such as trout and snapper to the highly coveted LT100 for targeting offshore species such as cobia, tuna, dolphin, and sailfish.

-I have also taken the Lethal out for some grouper fishing with a jigging rod and was very happy with its performance.
+I also took the Lethal out for grouper fishing with a jigging rod and was very happy with its performance.

-The Fin-Nor Lethal is just a very well built reel that has many features you would expect to find in a reel 2-3 times the price.
-While this is not a waterproof reel it is very well sealed at every point of possible water entry from the drag, the clutch, the handles all the way down to the body screws.
+The Fin-Nor Lethal is just a well-built reel with many features you would expect to find in a reel 2-3 times the price.
+While this is not a waterproof reel, it is very well sealed at every point of possible water entry from the drag, the clutch, and the handles down to the body screws.

-When looking at this reel in comparison to other reels that are much more expensive such as the Shimano Saragosa SW, Shimano Twin Power SW or the Penn Slammer III, you have a drag system that is better, waterproofing that is similar and overall construction with a full metal body that is nearly equal and in some cases such as the drag is superior.
+When looking at this reel in comparison to other reels that are much more expensive, such as the Shimano Saragosa SW, Shimano Twin Power SW, or the Penn Slammer III, you have a better drag system, waterproofing that is similar and overall construction with a full metal body that is nearly equal and in some cases, the drag is superior.

 Field Testing

 For the field testing, I ran two separate configurations.
 The first was an LT25 paired with a 7′ St. Croix Mojo Inshore.
-With the water finally starting to warm up, we got after some trout and redfish in the Navarre sound.
+With the water warming up, we got after some trout and redfish in the Navarre Sound.

-I was able to land about half a dozen smaller trout and a few redfish just under slot.
+I landed about half a dozen smaller trout and a few redfish just under the slot.

-Overall I was very pleased with the overall performance of the reel.
-The line lay seems to be very even.
+Overall, I was very pleased with the reel’s performance.
+The line seems to be very even.
 I had spooled the reel with 150 yds of 20lb Suffix 832.
-I had read on a few other posts that people had some minor issues with line lay especially with these thinner 0.009″ lines but that was not my experience.
+In a few other posts, I read that people had some minor issues with line lay, especially with these thinner 0.009″ lines, but that was not my experience.

-The drag on the reel never really got much of a severe workout but what it did get it handled very well and was smooth from start to finish.
+The drag on the reel never got much of a severe workout, but what it did get was handled very well and smoothly from start to finish.

-The second configuration I fished was the LT80 paired with a 6’6″ Penn Rampage Jig Spinning rod that I had laying around.
-I spooled the reel with just under 300 yds of 65lb Power Pro and we headed out to the wrecks to see what we could find.
+The second configuration I fished was the LT80 paired with a 6’6″ Penn Rampage Jig Spinning rod I had lying around.
+I spooled the reel with just under 300 yards of 65lb Power Pro, and we headed out to the wrecks to see what we could find.

-I wanted to try this configuration for everything from jigging for grouper to casting to passing Cobia, Kings and Barracuda.
-As luck would have it, we had an awesome day and got our limit of grouper including these two guys and a 65″ King.
+I wanted to try this configuration from jigging for grouper to casting to passing Cobia, Kings, and Barracuda.
+As luck would have it, we had an awesome day and got our limit of groupers, including these two guys and a 65″ King.

-Both the grouper and the kings gave the LT80 a great work out.
-As you can see I was able to land these fish no problem and the drag performed flawlessly.
+Both the Grouper and the Kings gave the LT80 a great workout.
+As you can see, I could land these fish without a problem, and the drag performed flawlessly.

-The large handle made it easy for me to crank on these fish and get them back to the boat.
+The large handle made it easy for me to crank on these fish and return them to the boat.

 Pros